Frames, their relatives and reproducing kernel Hilbert spaces: Continuous (semi-)frames and their redundancy

-If $L^2(X,\mu)$ were a RKHS, then \eqref{eq-f(x)} is well defined by Theorem \ref{charact-of-RKHS}. \begin{proposition} Let $(X,\mu)$ be a non-atomic measure space, then $L^2(X,\mu)$ is not a reproducing kernel Hilbert space. \end{proposition} \proof Let $A\subset X$ with positive measure.
-We may assume without loss of generality that $\mu(A)=1$.
-Let $\{A_m\}_{m=1}^n$ be a partition of $A$ satisfying $\mu(A_m)=1/n,$ for all $m=1,...,n$.
-Such a partition exists by Theorem \ref{sierpinski-thm}.
+\begin{proposition} If $(X,\mu)$ is a an-atomic measure space, then $L^2(X,\mu)$ is not a reproducing kernel Hilbert space. \end{proposition} \proof Every an-atomic measure space contains a non-atomic subspace by Lemma~\ref{not-atomic-non-atomic} $(ii)$.
+Without loss of generality we may therefore assume that $(X,\mu)$ is non-atomic.
+Take $A\subset X$ with $\mu(A)>0$.
+We may assume without loss of generality that $\mu(A)=1$ as $(X,\mu)$ is $\sigma$-finite.
+Let $\{A_m\}_{m=1}^n$ be a partition of $A$ satisfying $\mu(A_m)=1/n,$ for every $m=1,...,n$.
+Such a partition exists by Theorem~\ref{sierpinski-thm}.
 Define $B^n\subset A$ by